By-Laws

 Section 1: Commitment to the First Amendment

 The Club supports and upholds the principles of the First Amendment to the U.S. Constitution, protecting members' rights to free speech, expression, assembly, and petition.
 Members are encouraged to engage in open, respectful dialogue on Club-related topics, including VW history, modifications, events, and personal experiences.
-The Club shall not restrict or punish speech based solely on its content, viewpoint, or disagreement by others, provided it does not violate the Code of Conduct (e.g., direct threats or harassment that endangers individuals or property).
+The Club shall not restrict or punish speech based solely on its content, viewpoint, or disagreement by others, provided it does not violate the Code of Conduct (e.g., illegal activities, direct threats or harassment that endangers individuals or property).

 Section 2: Non-Discrimination and Anti-Alienation